Yesidh/holberton-system_engineering-devops/0x07-networking_basics/README.md

   - What it is
   - How many layers it has
   - How it is organized
--What is a LAN
+- What is a LAN
   - Typical usage
   - Typical geographical size
 -What is a WAN
   - Typical usage
   - Typical geographical size
 - What is the Internet
   - What is an IP address
   - What are the 2 types of IP address